eProsima/Integration-Service-docs/docs/newprotocol.rst

 Adding new Bridges
 ==================

-*Integration Service* allows the creation of custom *readers* and *writers* for their any protocol.
+*Integration Service* allows the creation of custom *readers* and *writers* for any protocol.
-This is the most powerful feature of *IS*, as allows to communicate any *DDS* application with any other protocol, for example, *NGSIv2* from *FIWARE Orion ContextBroker*, which is a protocol based on WebServices.
+This is the most powerful feature of *IS*, because it allows to communicate any *DDS* application with any other protocol, for example, *NGSIv2* from *FIWARE Orion ContextBroker*, which is a protocol based on WebServices.

 .. image:: Bidirectional_connector.png